dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 Since the `System.Text.Json` DOM can't add, remove, or modify JSON elements.
 If your scenario currently uses a writable DOM, one of the following workarounds might be feasible:

 * To build a `JsonDocument` from scratch, write JSON text by using the `Utf8JsonWriter` and parse the output from that to make a new `JsonDocument`.
 * To modify an existing `JsonDocument`, use it to write JSON text, making changes while you write, and parse the output from that to make a new `JsonDocument`.
-For more information, see issue [38589](https://github.com/dotnet/corefx/issues/38589) and issue [39922](https://github.com/dotnet/corefx/issues/39922) in the dotnet/corefx GitHub repository.

 ### JsonElement